dubrousky/CMaker/README.md

 ## **CMake plugin for IntelliJ Idea CE**

 This is a CMake support plugin for IntelliJ Idea IDE.
 It brings syntax highlight support for CMake build and run system.
 It is my play project to study intellij language support.
+Work is still in progress.

 ## **License**